kacpersienkiewicz/Online-Retail-II/README.md

 ![image](https://github.com/kacpersienkiewicz/Online-Retail-II/blob/main/Images/Customer%20Segment%20Dashboard.png?raw=true)
 ## Data Quality Issue
 There is a potential data quality issue with the data set as there is a market decrease in retention by previous cohorts which may be explained by there being 33% more missing customer IDs during this time period.
-There may be other explanations, but this may be skewing the data in some ways.
+During this same time period revenue and order counts by month were noticably down from the previous year.
+There may be an issue with the application, pipeline or other process which caused more of the Customer IDs to be missing, which needs to be addressed.

 ![image](https://github.com/kacpersienkiewicz/Online-Retail-II/blob/main/Images/CohortAnalysis.png?raw=true)
 ## Conclusion and Recommendations